aurieh/discord.nvim/README.md

 ```
 call dein#add('aurieh/discord.nvim')
 ```

 To finish things off, call `:UpdateRemotePlugins` and restart Neovim.

+In Discord, under `Gaming Settings -> Game Activity`, add `aurieh/discord.nvim:
+Discord Rich Presence for Neovim` as a game by choosing "Add it".

+After that, you **must** enable the "Display currently running game as a status message" option under `Gaming Settings -> Game Activity`.

+You should now see the rich-presence working

 # TODO
 - [ ] Multiple clients: wait for lock